Course of Study

 In addition to courses in Latin, Greek and the proseminar, post-baccalaureate students may also enroll in other classes offered by the Department in Hebrew and Classical Civilization.
 Please note that the Post-Baccalaureate Program is not a graduate program, nor does the successful completion of the program guarantee admission to any graduate program.

-- A completed application [PDF] or [docx] to the Post-Baccalaureate Program.
+- A completed application [PDF] to the Post-Baccalaureate Program.

 - Official transcripts from all colleges or universities you have attended, with date of actual or expected degree(s) clearly indicated.

 - Two letters of recommendation from college or university instructors familiar with your work.
 Letters addressing your experience with Latin and/or ancient Greek would be most welcome.
 These letters should be sealed separately in envelopes with the signature of the recommender across the back seal.